d8corp/innet-server/README.md

 MUST be placed in `<request>` or `<fallback>`.

 You can redirect users to another resource.
+It adds `Cache-Control` header by default.

 *src/app.tsx*
 ```typescript jsx